polystruct/creative/docs/residential/building/structural.md

 ## Unit modifiers

-Next, I look if a unit should be modified.
+Finally, and actually also optionally, I look if a unit should be modified.
 Modifiers here are about placement in the three dimensions: horizontal (flat plan) and vertical (height).

+{: . note}
+Unit modifiers are useful when the build is very large and can use some additional detailing.
+For most of the residential builds I tend to ignore unit modifiers, although occasionally one or two come into play if the alternative would be too little differentiation.

 The result of the shifting might not always make sense, but it gives for some nice random ideas to work with.
 Note that these modifiers can/will adjust the